ruuda/hitsgame/README.md

 # Font to use on the cards.
 font = "Cantarell"

+# Directory where processed songs will be stored.
+songs_dir = "out"

 # Whether to draw a grid around the cards.
 If you want to inspect the pdf on
 # your computer, or if you are cutting the cards with scissors, you probably